will3942/blog/posts/virtualizing-osx-yosemite-proxmox.md

 # Fixing pve-q35.cfg

-You should edit `/usr/share/qemu-server/pve-q35.cfg` and comment out the sections from "ehci" to "uhci-3" (inclusive) so it looks something like this:
+You should edit `/usr/share/qemu-server/pve-q35.cfg` and comment out the sections from "ehci" to "uhci-3" (inclusive) and then also "pci.0" and "pci.1" so it looks something like this:

 <div class="post-img"><img src="/pve-q35.png"></div>